KyleKeeneWelch/KyleKeeneWelch.github.io/_posts/2023-05-17-odin-landing-page.markdown

 title:  "The Odin Project: Landing Page"
 date:   2023-05-17 19:00:16 +0100
 categories: ['HTML', 'CSS', 'JS', 'PHP', 'XAMPP', 'Web']
-description: "This project is a project undertaken as part of The Odin Project learning web course teaching HTML, CSS and JavaScript skills."
+description: "This project is a project undertaken as part of The Odin Project learning web course teaching HTML, CSS and JavaScript skills.
+Creates a simple landing page for a non-existing product/business."
 repo: "https://github.com/KyleKeeneWelch/odin-landing-page"
 ---